 - 1. Students are encouraged to begin preparatory work on their dissertation early in the program.
 Students are required to speak to the program director to explore his/her research interest by the end of first semester. - 2.
-Mentors will be assigned to students before the beginning of second year.
-The first mentor will be supervising the student's course work along the program. - 3.
-Students may petition to change mentors at beginning of the semester.
-However, the

-- change is only allowed once and it must be approved by academic office.
-First mentor should be confirmed latest by the end of the second year of the program. - 4.
+Mentors will be assigned to students before the beginning of the second year.
+The first mentor will be supervising the student's course work throughout the program. - 3.
+Students may petition to change mentors at the beginning of the semester.
+However, the change is only allowed once, and it must be approved by the academic office.
+The first mentor should be confirmed at the latest by the end of the second year of the program. - 4.
 Students will be assigned the first and second mentors based on the dissertation area.
-Students shall make an appointment with the program director for evaluation at the time students complete 16 course units. - 5.
+Students shall make an appointment with the program director for evaluation at the time students complete 8 course units.
+Professor Emeritus can be the first mentor.
+One of the first or second mentors needs to be Logos' full-time faculty.
+For an affiliate faculty to be the first mentor requires the committee's approval. - 5.
 Students must submit the agreements of first and second mentors at the time of registering "Graduation Dissertation" to Academic Office.